Grant Explores How Best to Engage Millennials with Science Media In Partnership with Texas Tech University and Yale Law School

 - Develop a set of best practices for journalists and media companies to reach and engage millennials with science media by leveraging the combined expertise of science media professionals and science communication academics

-The three-year project is spearheaded by Sue Ellen McCann of KQED’s science unit and also includes Sevda Eris and Jen Brady of KQED’s science engagement staff.
+The three-year project is spearheaded by Sue Ellen McCann of KQED’s science unit and also includes Sevda Eris of KQED’s science engagement staff.
 KQED’s team will be working in close collaboration with Asheley Landrum of the Science Communication and Cognition Lab of Texas Tech University with consultation by Dan Kahan of Yale Law School’s Cultural Cognition Project.
 KQED will adapt and expand on Landrum and Kahan’s earlier joint research on science curiosity to increase the engagement with its existing science audience and also to reach new under-engaged or “missing” audiences within the millennial generation.

 “We are thrilled to receive such generous NSF funding to work with renowned science communication academics to help us use new research tools and methodologies to better reach and engage millennials with our science coverage,” says Sue Ellen McCann, KQED’s executive in charge of science.
 “Ultimately, this is a professional development project that will help us create a new model for engaging the generation that’s driving the evolution of media.”